 Towards the end of spring semester, the department hosts a "feed and feedback" reception for graduating students.
-After a brief social, the group disperses into one or more groups of four to six students and two to three faculty to discuss student perceptions of major courses, skills achieved, inter?relationships between courses and concepts, et cetera.
-Each faculty team records information without identifying students and submits the report to the department head for compilation.
+After a brief social, the group disperses into one or more groups of four to six students and two to three faculty to discuss student perceptions of major courses, skills acquired, interrelationships between courses and concepts, etc. Each faculty team records information without identifying students and submits the report to the department head for compilation.
 Results are discussed at a faculty meeting and it often results in programmatic changes.
 This format has been found to be more effective than a brief experiment with "oral" content exams for graduating seniors.
 We now find that students are more relaxed, feel less threatened and are very responsive.

 - Geology Department Questionnaire

 Geology faculty have implemented an assessment tool originally devised by the geology faculty at Illinois State University.
 As used there, it consists of a written questionnaire which is given on entry into the program and then again prior to graduation.
 We have modified this questionnaire to make it more appropriate for our program.
 It is given first to students entering Geol 3550 Sedimentation and Stratigraphy, generally the first upper-division geology course taken by majors, and then is given again at the conclusion of Geol 5200 Geology Field Camp, our program's capstone experience.

 Results of the "before" and "after" versions are then compared to get a sense of "value added" assessment; i.e., skills learned or improved over that transition.
 Geol 5200 has been taught many times since we implemented this questionnaire, so we now have a sufficient population to make the results statistically valid.
 The results demonstrate that there is measurable accomplishment in the transition between these two courses.